“Following-through is the only thing that separates dreamers from people that accomplish great things.” – Gene Hayden

 The habit of procrastination deserves special attention because it is so widespread and costly.
 In addition to robbing us of time, procrastination causes us to question our own value and abilities.
 It makes us feel inadequate because we can’t get everything done, or done well.

 When you’re procrastinating, you’re not managing time well.
 You might be staying late but still not getting everything done.
+You lack work/life balance, which leads to destructive habits.
 You might be wasting time multitasking rather than devoting the necessary focus to those tough tasks.
 You’re also not producing your best work.

 How can you overcome the pervasive habit of procrastination?